KnairdA/blog.kummerlaender.eu/source/00_content/pages/projects/codepoint_iterator.md

 The source code is available on both my [Github] profile and [cgit].

+For readers versed in German a [blog article] describing the implementation in a more detailed manner is available.

 ## Current features

 * Bidirectional iteration through unicode codepoints